ilyeshammadi/microservice-demo/README.md

-# An example of a microservice architecture
+# An example of a Microservice Architecture
 Microservice example project.

 ## Build and Run